The Life of the Mind, Christine Smallwood

 Synopsis

-As an adjunct professor of English in New York City with no hope of finding a permanent position, Dorothy feels “like a janitor in the temple who continued to sweep because she had nowhere else to be but who had lost her belief in the essential sanctity of the enterprise.”
-No one but her boyfriend knows that she’s just had a miscarriage, not even her therapists—Dorothy has two of them.
-Nor can she bring herself to tell the other women in her life: her friends, her doctor, her mentor, her mother.
-The freedom not to be a mother is one of the victories of feminism.
-So why does she feel like a failure?
+As an adjunct professor of English in New York City with little hope of finding a permanent position, Dorothy feels “like a janitor in the temple who continued to sweep because she had nowhere else to be but who had lost her belief in the essential sanctity of the enterprise.”
+No one but her boyfriend knows that she’s just had a miscarriage—not her mother, her best friend, or her therapists (Dorothy has two of them).
+She wasn’t even sure she wanted to be a mother.
+So why does Dorothy feel like a failure?

 Reviews